OmkarAcharekar/ChatValve/README.md

-**Really Interested to implement this amazing features .Would love to work with anyone having experience with Augmented Reality / Virtual Reality or having experience of implementing those.**
+**Really Interested to implement this amazing features.
+Would love to work with anyone having experience with Augmented Reality / Virtual Reality or having experience of implementing those.**